Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

 `linkerd check --pre`{{execute T1}}

-Once all the checks are green, proceed to the next step.
+Once all the checks are green, proceed to the next step 👟